 Why use collaboration software?

-The main benefits of collaboration tools for business are to improve the productivity amongst a group of individuals who don’t necessarily work in the same office space, at times even working across global offices.
+The main benefits of digital collaboration tools for business are to improve the productivity amongst a group of individuals who don’t necessarily work in the same office space, at times even working across global offices.

 It allows organisations to streamline workflows, and manage tasks through cloud-based schedules, wherever their employees are.

 For employees, it also means a greater deal of flexibility which can be highly appealing when applicants are looking at businesses to apply for work.

 How does it work?

 Collaboration software allows each user to create an online workspace that they can add data and documents to.
 This workspace is visible by everyone who has a login to the intranet software, regardless of where they are in the world, and the time zone they’re logging in.
 Changes, amendments, and updates to documents within the software are synchronized across the digital workplace, meaning that everyone who has access is always working off the most up to date version of the work.

 Tasks can be assigned and scheduled to different individuals throughout the software, so that everyone logged into the system can see the workflow of their colleagues.
 Instant messaging can be set up, which helps to save time placing calls or waiting on email replies, so queries can be answered more effectively.

 Why do companies use online collaborative productivity software?